patterns-app/patterns-devkit/README.md

 **python or SQL** that snap together both batch and streaming data flows to form end-to-end data pipelines, from API data extraction to SQL transformation to analysis, modeling, and visualization.

-Dags `pipes` optionally expose type interfaces, called `dataschema`s or `d-schema`s, that describe the structure, datatypes, and semantics of the expected input and output data.
-These type interfaces allow the Dags community to build an ecosystem of interoperable components that can grow bigger and better over time, making more and more data use cases "one click" plug and play.
+Dags `pipes` optionally expose type interfaces, called `ObjectSchema`s or just `schema`s, that describe the structure, data types, and semantics of the expected input and output data.
+These type interfaces allow the Dags community to build an ecosystem of interoperable components that power instant "plug and play" pipelines.

 Dags brings the best practices learned over the last 60 years in software to the world of data, with the goal of global collaboration, reproducible byte-perfect results, and performance at any